wilson-ye-chen/aqua/README.md

 All the code files are under the `src` directory.
 The sub-directories under `src` are organised as follows:
 * `apat` - functions associated with the Apatosaurus distribution.
 * `base` - library-type functions that implement the core functionalities (e.g., data cleaning, generating QF-valued data, estimating the DQF model using MCMC, generating Bayesian forecasts, etc.).
 * `l1spline` - functions written by Mariano Tepper for fitting L1-splines of Tepper and Saprio (2012, 2013).
-The `l1spline` function is called during data clearning.
+The `l1spline` function is called during data cleaning.
 (See Appendix F for details.)
 * `ppr` - high-level functions and datasets for producing 'paper specific' results.
 Some functions require intermediate results returned by the lower-level functions in `base`.
 * `sh` - BASH shell scripts for automatically submitting estimation/forecasting jobs to be executed in parallel on an Unix/Linux cluster (via PBS job scripts).
 * `subaxis` - code written by Aslak Grinsted for generating more flexible sub-plots.